MaqaKh/LibraryApp/README.md

 Each of this page consist of forms with different inputs.
 To handle them in our servlet class we will need to assign name attribute to each of our submit button.

 Then we must design our database.
 In our case we will use mysql.
-We will have 3 different tables
+We will have 3 different tables:

 ```
  Student 	  	Book		   Orders